CARiSMA-Tool/carisma-tool/documentation/development.md

 # Creating a Plugin Project containing CARiSMA Checks
 1. Create a new Plug-in Project: New → Other → Plug-in Development → Plug-in Project
 2. Enter your plugin name.
 The convention is **"carisma.check.[pluginName]"**.
-3. Click *Next*.
-4. Enter the metadata for your plugin.
-Activator code is executed when the plugin is started.
+3. Set output folder to `target`.
 5. Click *Next*.
-6. Select the *CARiSMA UML2 Check Template*.
+6. Enter the metadata for your plugin.
 7. Click *Next*.
-	* **Note**: If you choose to use an Activator at a later time, you have to fix the imports of the Activator class manually.
-The default values in the following steps may mostly be altered at will, as they don't affect the look or behavior of the plugin.
-The exception of the rule are the Target Model Type and Page Name values.
+8. Select the *CARiSMA UML2 Check Template*.
+9. Click *Next*.
-8. Fill out the missing fields.
+10. Fill out the missing fields.
     * *Check ID* is a unique ID for your Check.
 You may choose the package name as the Check ID.
     * *Package Name* is the name of your Package.
     * *Class Name* is the name of your Java class implementing the check.
-	* *Plugin Name* is the name of the plugin as part of the CARiSMA project.
+    * *Check Name* is the name of the check as part of the CARiSMA project.
+    * *Check Description* is the description of the CARiSMA check.
     * *Publisher* should be your name or the name of your company.
     * *Target Model Type* is the Model-Type your check will work with.
-9. Click *Next*.
+11. Click *Next*.
-10. If you want to create a preference page containing check-wide settings, check the corresponding option.
+12. If you want to create a preference page containing check-wide settings, check the corresponding option *Create a Preference Page*.
-11. Select a page name. *Class Name* and *Package Name* are the java Class Name/Package Name.
+13. Select a *Page name*. *Class Name* and *Package Name* are the java Class Name/Package Name.
-12. Click *Finish* to create your first CARiSMA check!
+14. Click *Finish* to create your first CARiSMA check!

 # The CARiSMA Tool Architecture
 CARiSMA is implemented as an Eclipse-based plugin while itself has a plugin architecture to be easily extensible.